Saidiya Hartman

-Saidiya Hartman (born 1961) is an American writer and academic focusing on African-American studies.
-She is currently a University Professor at Columbia University.
+Saidiya Hartman (born 1961) is an American academic and writer focusing on African-American studies.
+She is currently a professor at Columbia University in their English department.
+Her work focuses on African-American literature, cultural history, photography and ethics, and the intersections of law and literature.

-Early life
+Early life and education

 Hartman was born in 1961 and grew up in Brooklyn, New York.
 She earned a B.A. from Wesleyan University and Ph.D. from Yale University.

 Career

 Hartman worked at the University of California, Berkeley, from 1992 to 2006 in the Department of English and African American Studies.
-In 2007 Hartman joined the faculty of Columbia University, specializing in African-American literature and history.
-In 2020 she was promoted to University Professor at Columbia.
+In 2007, Hartman joined the faculty of Columbia University, specializing in African-American literature and history.
+In 2020, she was promoted to university professor at Columbia.

 Hartman has been a Fulbright, Rockefeller, Whitney Oates, and University of California President's Fellow and was awarded the 2007 Narrative Prize from Narrative Magazine and the Gustav Myers Award for Human Rights.
-Hartman won a MacArthur “genius” grant in 2019.
+Hartman won a MacArthur Fellowship in 2019.

 She was named a fellow of the American Academy of Arts and Sciences in 2022.

-Fields of interest
+Also in 2022, she was named a Royal Society of Literature International Writer.

+Critical Work

 Hartman's major fields of interest are African-American and American literature and cultural history, slavery, law and literature, gender studies, and performance studies.
 She is on the editorial board of the journal Callaloo.

-She is the author of the influential Scenes of Subjection: Terror, Slavery, and Self-Making in Nineteenth-Century America (Oxford University Press, 1997), Lose Your Mother: A Journey Along the Atlantic Slave Route (Farrar, Straus and Giroux, 2007), and Wayward Lives, Beautiful Experiments: Intimate Histories of Social Upheaval (W. W. Norton, 2019).
-Hartman's "essays have been widely published and anthologized."
+She is the author of Scenes of Subjection: Terror, Slavery, and Self-Making in Nineteenth-Century America (Oxford University Press, 1997), Lose Your Mother: A Journey Along the Atlantic Slave Route (Farrar, Straus and Giroux, 2007), and Wayward Lives, Beautiful Experiments: Intimate Histories of Social Upheaval (W. W. Norton, 2019).
+Hartman's work has been widely cited.

 Theoretical concepts

-Hartman introduces the idea of "critical fabulation" in her article "Venus in Two Acts," although she could be said to be engaged in the practice in both of her full-length books, Scenes of Subjection and Lose Your Mother.
-The term "critical fabulation" signifies a writing methodology that combines historical and archival research with critical theory and fictional narrative.
+Hartman introduced the idea of "critical fabulation" in her article "Venus in Two Acts".
+The term signifies a writing methodology that combines historical and archival research with critical theory and fictional narrative.
 Critical fabulation is a tool that Hartman uses in her scholarly practice to make productive sense of the gaps and silences in the archive of trans-Atlantic slavery that absent the voices of enslaved women.
+Critical fabulation takes as its point of departure the imbalances in the representation within the archive and the way that imbalance repeats slavery's structural violence.
+Critical fabulation is a means of telling "an impossible story" and revealing the mechanisms that impede its telling.
 Hartman writes: "I think of my work as bridging theory and narrative.
 I am very committed to a storied articulation of ideas, but working with concepts as building blocks enables me to think about situation and character as well as my own key terms."